-In 2014, the Sacramento, Delevan, and Colusa NWRs will be receiving only 75% of their allocated water.
+In 2015, the Sacramento, Delevan, and Colusa NWRs will be receiving only 75% of their allocated water.
 The refuge managers and biologists continue to strategize for the optimal use of water to continue to meet the refuges' goals.
 The staff is being flexible with water usage so water conserved early in the season can be used later in the season to meet management objectives.
 State and federal land managers are working strategically together on a landscape-wide level in their water management.

-- Sacramento NWR at 75% Allocation (pdf) - Delevan NWR at 75% Allocation (pdf) - Colusa NWR at 75% Allocation (pdf) - Current Impacts to the Complex (pdf)Additional habitat will be flooded if water becomes available.
+- Sacramento NWR anticipated habitat map (pdf) - Delevan NWR anticipated habitat map (pdf) - Colusa NWR anticipated habitat map (pdf) - Current Impacts to the Complex (pdf)Additional habitat will be flooded if water becomes available.

 Many areas at Llano Seco will be flooded after November 1.
-Map of water locations will be coming soon.

 Follow Us Online

 Often small groups of northern shovelers bring food to the surface by swimming rapidly in a circle while swinging their bills side to side.
 They strain aquatic vegetation, plankton, and tiny invertebrates through the comblike edges of their shovel-shaped bill.